 Outlook-Our Real Estate Management and Development Segment experienced minimal impact on operations and financial performance from COVID-19 during the first quarter of 2020.
-BMI continues to provide utility and water delivery services to its customers without interruption and LandWell is continuing to actively develop and sell land it manages, primarily to residential builders, for the approximately 2,100 acres zoned for a residential/planned community in Henderson, Nevada.
+In April 2020, LandWell began receiving requests from some residential builders to delay or cancel closing on certain parcels in escrow and, as a result, LandWell began delaying or curtailing infrastructure development activities where possible to align with current land sales levels and residential builder output.
+BMI continues to provide utility and water delivery services to its customers without interruption.
 Our Real Estate Management and Development management team is focused on protecting the health and safety of our employees and contractors through implementation of social distancing and work-from-home strategies among other health and safety protocols.

-In April 2020 LandWell began receiving requests from some residential builders to delay or cancel closing on certain parcels in escrow.
-Given the impact of COVID-19 on the overall economy, including the greater Las Vegas area, we expect the level of land sales to be negatively impacted in the near term.
-The extent of the impact will depend on numerous factors, including customer demand and future developments, and therefore is uncertain and cannot be predicted.
-Given the current liquidity of our Real Estate

-Management and Development Segment, including approximately \$11.2 million of cash and cash equivalents at March 31, 2020, we believe we are well positioned to meet our obligations.
-Depending on the length and severity of the impact of COVID-19 on the economy and our operations, we may decide to delay or curtail infrastructure development activities in the near term where possible and implement other cash-saving initiatives.
-Because we recognize revenue over time using cost based inputs for most of our land sales, delays or curtailments in infrastructure development activities will lower the amount of revenue we would recognize on previously closed land sales.
-As a result we expect land sales revenue to be lower in the second quarter of 2020 than the first quarter of 2020.
-In addition delays or curtailments in infrastructure development activities will also delay our ability to submit completed costs to the City of Henderson for approval of additional tax increment reimbursement note receivables and, as a result, we would not expect to recognize significant additional note receivables during 2020.
+As noted above, land held in escrow can generally be cancelled by builders without financial penalty until shortly before scheduled closing.
+In addition, several COVID-19 mitigation procedures put into effect by the City of Henderson and utility providers are, in some cases, adding significant time to the typical permitting and mapping process required to be completed before the necessary approvals can be obtained to close a land sale.
+Given these factors and the impact of COVID-19 on the overall economy, including the greater Las Vegas area, we expect the level of land sales to be negatively impacted in the near term although the extent and timing of the impact will depend on numerous factors, including customer demand, and therefore is uncertain and cannot be predicted.
+LandWell is continuing to actively develop and market land it manages, primarily to residential builders, for the residential/planned community in Henderson and given the current liquidity of our Real Estate Management and Development Segment, including approximately \$14.1 million of cash and cash equivalents at June 30, 2020, we believe it is well positioned to meet its obligations and navigate the uncertainties ahead.
+Depending on the length and severity of the impact of COVID-19 on the economy and its operations, LandWell may decide to further delay or curtail infrastructure development activities in the near term where possible and implement other cash-saving initiatives.
+Because we recognize revenue over time using cost based inputs for most of LandWell's land sales, delays or curtailments in infrastructure development activities will lower the amount of revenue we would recognize on previously closed land sales.
+In addition, delays or curtailments in infrastructure development activities will also delay LandWell's ability to submit completed costs to the City of Henderson for approval of additional tax increment reimbursement note receivables and, as a result, we would not expect LandWell to recognize significant additional note receivab